 If you’ve been searching for more information on “what are dabs,” you may be wondering why they’re dangerous.
 Some users believe that they are safer than smoking marijuana.
 While dabs do offer the benefit of a pure vapor inhalation experience, this does not make the use of dabs safe.
 This high level of THC concentration creates a high for the user different from that associated with typical marijuana use.

 Ingesting dab vapor is dangerous, and creating it can pose a safety threat as well.
-Many amateur producers attempt to use butane in their garage or kitchen to extract THC from marijuana leaves.
+Many amateur producers attempt to use butane in their garages or kitchens to extract THC from marijuana leaves.
 This process can result in fires, injuries, and explosions when not executed correctly.

-While some people believe that marijuana itself is not addictive, most agree that dabs do carry the potential for addiction.
+While some people believe that marijuana itself is not physically addictive, most agree that dabs do carry the potential for addiction.
 The instant, concentrated blast of THC is especially addictive for people who already struggle with depression, anxiety, and anxiety-related disorders.
 People who do this tend to develop a high tolerance for THC, requiring more and more of the substance to achieve the carefree, high feeling they crave.
+That is exactly the kind of tolerance that leads to addiction with any number of substances.